GENI-NSF/geni-tools/README.txt

    unique.

-   To list your SFA aggregate manager in your GCF clearinghouse, edit the 'geni_aggregates' file in your root gcf/ directory and add an entry for the SFA AM.
-The form is "URN,URL" (without quotes) with one such entry per line.
+   To list your SFA aggregate manager in your GCF clearinghouse, edit the 'gcf_config' file in your root gcf/ directory and add an entry for the SFA AM.
+The form is documented in the sample file.
+   Enter a new am_# property with a value like "URN,URL" (without quotes) with one such entry per line.
 An example is:

-     'urn:publicid:IDN+plc:gpo1+authority+sa, http://sfa.gpolab.bbn.com:12348'
+     'am_5 = urn:publicid:IDN+plc:gpo1+authority+sa, http://sfa.gpolab.bbn.com:12348'

    The URN should be unique.
 While it need not be fully accurate, that is useful.
 You can find the URN using the openssl commandline: